thiagodnf/color-palettes/README.md

 ## Contribute

 Contributions to the this project are very welcome!
 We can't do this alone!
-Feel free to fork this project, work on it and then make a pull request.
+Feel free to fork this project, work on it, and then make a pull request.
+See also the list of [contributors](/graphs/contributors) who participated in this project.

-## Authors

-* **Thiago Ferreira** - *Initial work*

-See also the list of [contributors](https://github.com/thiagodnf/color-palettes/graphs/contributors) who participated in this project.

 ## License